StrangeSandvich/VoxelMapConverter/README.md

 Give the program the map height.
 (64 if it is a map from before Jagex.
 If you are unsure put 256)

+Give the program the color for the solid blocks.

 Let the program parse the map.

+Give the program the name of the output file.
+Leave empty to use input name for output name.

 Give the program a color approximation level between 0 and 16.
 Try to find the lowest value that doesn't cause the program to run out of colors.

+Let the program write the .vox file.

-Find the output.vox file next to the program when done.
+Find the output file next to the program when done.